eebssk1/DSEDodge-Signed-Kernel-Driver/README.md

+[Not work on all of my laptops, use EfiGuard as fallback]
 ## Leveraging PTT to defeat DSE and run Kernel Drivers with Secure Boot Enabled

 ...
 With a Test Signing Certificate and No Extended Validation.